 Welcome to the School of Communication at Loyola University Chicago.
-In a changing media world, students must distinguish themselves in an increasingly competitive and global job market.
-Being successful in the field of communication requires forward thinking and positioning oneself while still in school.
-In order to do so, it is important to be aware of all the opportunities offered to students by our school.
+In a changing media world, students must distinguish themselves in an increasingly competitive and global set of professions.
+Being successful in the field of communication requires forward thinking and strategically positioning oneself while still in school.
+In order to do so, it is important to be aware of all the opportunities and possibilities offered to students by our school and beyond.